 - T-Cards may be used to charge local transportation, airfare and other transportation costs, conference fees and lodging.

 - T-Cards cannot be used to charge meals.
-(Travelers may be reimbursed for breakfast and lunches at the GSA Per Diem Rates).
+(Travelers may be reimbursed for dinners at the GSA Per Diem Rates).

 - T-Cards may not be used for non-tax levy expenses.

 - T-Cards are not transferable and may only be used for travel-related expenses by the person whose name appears on the card.
 The card holder is not authorized to make travel arrangements for other travelers with his or her T-Card.
 If this does happen, the card holder will need to request that the vendor remove the charges, pay for them out-of-pocket and seek reimbursement.

 - You, the traveler, are responsible for handling credit card disputes directly with the card issuer, Chase.
 If you believe there is an erroneous charge, you must contact Chase (847-488-3748) and follow-up with Chase until the dispute is resolved.
 The dispute resolution process must be completed within 50 days of the initial charge.